music-soul1-1/weather-app/README.md

 7. Submit a pull request explaining the changes you've made.

 ## Release notes

+### v.0.0.3
+- Added settings screen.
+Now user can change measurement units, language and the number of forecast timestamps.
+- Theme declarations where moved to theme module.
+- Fixed a bug with update version when device isn't connected to internet.

 ### v.0.0.2
 - Navigation header changed to custom element (in the MainScreen).
 That means that the bug with buttons and text color is fixed.